flowchart LR

 Environment state is what actually exists, independent of any observer.
 The true bottleneck queue occupancy on a network path.
 The actual available bandwidth.
 The true congestion level at every router along a path.
 The environment exists whether or not anyone measures it.

 Measurement signal is what an agent can observe about the environment, and at what cost.
 ACK arrival times in TCP.
 Timeout events in TCP.
-DNS TTL expiration as a signal that a cached record may be stale.
-Every measurement is partial, delayed, and potentially misleading.
+DNS TTL expiration as a signal that a cached record is stale.
+Every measurement is partial, delayed, and sometimes misleading.

 Internal belief is the agent’s model of the environment, constructed from measurement signals.
 TCP’s congestion window is a belief about available capacity.
 A DNS cache entry is a belief that a domain still maps to a particular IP address.
 A routing table entry is a belief about the best next hop toward a destination.